 - When is the coverage triggered?

-- When is notice to the insurers required?
+- When is a notice to the insurers required?

 - How are breach counsel and vendors selected?

-- What requirements do you, as the insured company have to meet, to be eligible for payment of claims?
+- What requirements do you, as the insured company has to meet, to be eligible for payment of claims?